Freshdesk AI automations: A complete 2026 guide

 Freddy AI AgentPro & Enterprise$100 per 1,000 sessionsPer Session (Usage-Based)

-In contrast, eesel AI's pricing is designed to be simple and predictable.
-Our plans are based on a flat number of AI interactions per month, and we never charge you extra for resolutions.
-This keeps your costs stable, so you can handle more support volume without worrying about an out-of-control invoice.
+For teams looking for additional predictability, eesel AI's pricing is designed to be a simple, flat-rate alternative.
+Our plans are based on a set number of interactions per month, which keeps your costs stable and allows you to handle more support volume without any surprises on your invoice.

 Should you use native Freshdesk AI automations?

 So, what's the verdict?
-Native Freshdesk AI automations are a fine place to start if your team is just beginning to explore AI.
-Freddy is good enough for basic ticket routing and deflecting simple questions using your existing Freshdesk knowledge base.
+Native Freshdesk AI automations are an excellent choice for teams looking to leverage a mature, reliable platform.
+Freddy is incredibly strong at ticket routing and deflecting common questions using your existing Freshdesk knowledge base.

 Ready to upgrade your Freshdesk AI automations?